 Well you can stop bugging your mail carrier.
 There are more productive ways to track down your Internal Revenue Service cash.

-Now you can go online, call a special toll-free number or even use your smartphone to check your refund status.
-The tracking options work regardless of whether you're awaiting a check in the mail or you've instructed the IRS to directly deposit your tax cash into one or multiple accounts.
+Now you can go online or call a special toll-free number to check your refund status, regardless of whether you're awaiting a check in the mail or instructed the IRS to directly deposit your tax cash into multiple accounts.

 If you e-file and request direct deposit, the IRS says it should take no longer than three weeks for you to get your refund.
 If you filed a paper return and asked that your check be mailed to you, it could take up to eight weeks.

 Once you're past the time frame for issuance of your refund, it's time to log on and locate your money.

 To get started, you'll need your Social Security number, the filing status entered on your return and the amount you're expecting.
 Joint-return filers should enter the name and tax ID number of the spouse shown first on the return.

 |Want More Money-Saving Tax Tips?|

 And don't do any rounding on the refund amount entry.
 The tracking program wants precise dollars and cents.

 If you have any questions about exactly what information the IRS wants here, the "Where's My Refund" program has links that will open up new screens with explanations of where you can find the information on your copy of your return.

 After you've entered the necessary data, then click and wait for the good news that your check is in the mail.